-The LAMMPS distribution includes the file python/lammps.py which wraps the library interface to LAMMPS.
-This file makes it is possible to run LAMMPS, invoke LAMMPS commands or give it an input script, extract LAMMPS results, an modify internal LAMMPS variables, either from a Python script or interactively from a Python prompt.
-You can do the former in serial or parallel.
-Running Python interactively in parallel does not generally work, unless you have a package installed that extends your Python to enable multiple instances of Python to read what you type.
+The LAMMPS distribution includes a python directory with all you need to run LAMMPS from Python.
+The python/lammps.py file wraps the LAMMPS library interface, with one wrapper function per LAMMPS library function.
+This file makes it is possible to do the following either from a Python script, or interactively from a Python prompt: create one or more instances of LAMMPS, invoke LAMMPS commands or give it an input script, run LAMMPS incrementally, extract LAMMPS results, an modify internal LAMMPS variables.
+From a Python script you can do this in serial or parallel.
+Running Python interactively in parallel does not generally work, unless you have a version of Python that extends standard Python to enable multiple instances of Python to read what you type.

-By using the Python interface, LAMMPS can also be coupled with a GUI or other visualization tools that display graphs or animations in real time as LAMMPS runs.
+Section 11.8 gives some examples of coupling LAMMPS to other tools via Python.
+For example, LAMMPS can easily be coupled to a GUI or other visualization tools that display graphs or animations in real time as LAMMPS runs.
 Examples of such scripts are inlcluded in the python directory.

 The Python wrapper for LAMMPS uses the amazing and magical (to me) "ctypes" package in Python, which auto-generates the interface code needed between Python and a set of C interface routines for a library.
 Ctypes is part of standard Python for versions 2.5 and later.
 You can check which version of Python you have installed, by simply typing "python" at a shell prompt.

 Instructions on how to build LAMMPS as a shared library are given in Section_start 5.
-A shared library is one that is dynamically loadable, which is what Python requires.
+A shared library is one that is dynamically loadable, which is what Python requires to wrap LAMMPS.
 On Linux this is a library file that ends in ".so", not ".a".

 where foo is the machine target name, such as linux or g++ or serial.
 This should create the file liblammps_foo.so in the src directory, as well as a soft link liblammps.so, which is what the Python wrapper will load by default.
 Note that if you are building multiple machine versions of the shared library, the soft link is always set to the most recently built version.